realworldocaml/book/book/garbage-collector.md

-## Attaching Finalizer Functions to Values {#attaching-finalizer-functions-to-values data-type=sect1}
+## Attaching Finalizer Functions to Values {#attaching-finalizer-functions-to-values}

 OCaml's automatic memory management guarantees that a value will eventually be freed when it's no longer in use, either via the GC sweeping it or the